 Determinants

-The determinant is a "scalar" value that encodes several important properties of a square matrix.
-It determines whether a matrix is invertible, measures how the matrix scales volumes under the corresponding linear transformation, and appears in formulas for eigenvalues and matrix inverses.
+The determinant is a scalar value that encodes several important properties of a square matrix at once: it determines whether the matrix is invertible, measures how the corresponding linear transformation scales volumes, and appears in formulas for eigenvalues and matrix inverses.

 Example: